Trial Design

 Key exclusion criteria2:

-Patients were excluded if the following therapies were used within timeframes listed:
+Patients were excluded if the following therapies were used

 - IVIg or PE within the 4 weeks prior to randomization (Day 1)